Swastik-RUG/SoftwareEvolutionPinot/README.md

 Note: The Script file is currently in its early stages and will undergo refactoring.

-### A prebuilt version of the Pinot source code can be found in the "/SoftwareEvolutionPinot/tree/main/build-tools/cpa_out" folder.
+### A prebuilt CPA dump of the Pinot source code can be found in the "/SoftwareEvolutionPinot/tree/main/build-tools/cpa_out" folder.